 Expands greatly on the original.

-Muff variant made by Honer in the Mid 70's.
+Inspired by the muff variant made by Honer in the Mid 70's.

-Sweet, non-boomy muff tones with clarity and
+Sweet, non-boomy tones with clarity and

 a larger range of lower gain tones that don't get dull